lavaeater/suburban-commando/README.md

 - [x] Tower should be able to target enemies
 - [x] Tower should be able to fire at enemies

+### Enemy AI and Attacks
+The enemies should attack, perhaps using melee attacks for now.

 ### Objectives
 Something on the map that the player needs to move to in order for the game to continue to the next level.
 #### Mechanics